Robust Communication-Optimal Distributed Clustering Algorithms: Introduction

 \subsection{Related Work}

-\paragraph{Centralized Clustering.} The first constant-factor approximation algorithm for $k$-median was given by Charikar et al.\ \cite{charikar1999constant}, and the current best approximation ratio is 2.675 from Byrka et al.\ \cite{byrka2015improved}.
-For $k$-center, there is a tight 2-approximation algorithm \citep{gonzalez1985clustering}.
-For $k$-means, the best approximation ratio is $6.357$ \citep{ahmadian2016better}, and Makarychev et al.\ recently showed a bicriteria algorithm with strong guarantees \cite{makarychev2016bi}.
-For clustering with outliers, there is a 3-approximation algorithm for $k$-center with $z$ outliers, as well as a bicriteria $4(1+\nicefrac{1}{\epsilon})$-approximation algorithm for $k$-median that picks $(1+\epsilon)z$ outliers \cite{outliers}.
-Chen found a true constant factor approximation algorithm for $k$-median (the constant is not explicitly computed) \cite{chen2008constant}.

-\paragraph{Distributed Clustering.} Balcan et al.\ showed a coreset construction for $k$-median and $k$-means, which leads to a clustering algorithm with $\tilde O(mkd)$ communication, and also studied more general graph topologies for distributed computing \cite{balcan2013distributed}.
-Bateni et al.\ indroduced a construction for \emph{mapping coresets}, which admits a distributed clustering algorithm that can handle balance constraints with communication cost $\tilde O(mk)$ \cite{distr_balanced}.
+There is a long line of work on approximation algorithms for $k$-median and $k$-means clustering \cite{charikar1999constant,kanungo2002local,makarychev2016bi}, and the current best approximation ratios are 2.675 \cite{byrka2015improved} and 6.357 \cite{ahmadian2016better}, respectively.
+The first constant-factor approximation algorithm for $k$-median with $z$ outliers was given by Chen \cite{chen2008constant}, and the current best approximation ratios for $k$-median and $k$-means with outliers are $7.081+\epsilon$ and $53.002 + \epsilon$, respectively, given by Krishnaswamy et al.\ \cite{krishnaswamy2017constant}.
+There is also a line of work on clustering with balance constraints on the clusters \cite{ahmadian2016approximation,aggarwal2006achieving,dick2017data}.
+For $k$-median and $k$-means clustering in distributed settings, the work of Balcan et al.\ showed a coreset construction for $k$-median and $k$-means, which leads to a clustering algorithm with $\tilde O(skd)$ communication, where $d$ is the dimension, and also studied more general graph topologies for distributed computing \cite{balcan2013distributed}.
 Malkomes et al.\ showed a distributed 13- and 4- approximation algorithm for $k$-center with and without outliers, respectively \cite{distr_kcenter}.
-Chen et al.\ studied clustering under the broadcast model of distributed computing, and also proved a communication complexity lower bound of $\Omega(mk)$ for distributed clustering \cite{chen2016communication}, building on a recent lower bound for set-disjointness in the message-passing model \citep{braverman2013tight}.
-Garg et al.\ showed a communication complexity lower bound for computing the mean of $d$-dimensional points \cite{garg2014communication}.
+Chen et al.\ studied clustering under the broadcast model of distributed computing, and also proved a communication complexity lower bound of $\Omega(sk)$ for distributed clustering \cite{chen2016communication}, building on a recent lower bound for set-disjointness in the message-passing model \cite{braverman2013tight}.
+Recently, \cite{guha2017distributed} showed a distributed algorithm with $\tilde O(sk+z)$ communication for computing a constant-factor approximation to $k$-median clustering with $z$ outliers.
+They also provide bicriteria approximations that remove $(1+\epsilon)z$ outliers to get a clustering of cost $O\left(1+\frac{1}{\epsilon}\right)$ times the cost of the optimal $k$-median clustering with $z$ outliers, for any $\epsilon>0$.
+Even more recently, \cite{li2018distributed} showed that there exists a bi-criteria algorithm with communication independent of $z$ that achieves a constant approximation to the cost.
+In particular, their algorithm outputs $(1+\epsilon)z$ outliers and achieves a $(24 + \epsilon)$-approximation with $O\left(\frac{sk}{\epsilon} + \frac{s \log{\Delta}}{\epsilon} \right)$ communication, where $\Delta$ is the aspect ratio of the metric.